What Should Students Learn? “A Whole Learner for a Whole World”

 The Center for Curriculum Redesign (CCR) has established twelve cross-cutting Competencies in three learning Dimensions – Skills, Character, and Meta-Learning – which, combined with the Knowledge Dimension, forms CCR’s 4-Dimensional framework, or “4D” model of education.
 These Competencies are components of a teaching practice that often falls into categories called Social/Emotional Learning (SEL), “21st century skills”, or Metacognitive skills.

 Origins of the Framework

-The 4D framework was developed through extensive research and synthesis of dozens of frameworks from around the world.
+The 4D framework was developed by CCR through extensive research and synthesis of dozens of frameworks from around the world.
 A full copy of the book “Four-Dimensional Education” that explains the 4D model is available for free download at http://bit.ly/4DEdupdf.
 We have since identified 60 subcompetencies described here, and continued research with educators.

 Teaching the Competencies